Lizichu0100/Recommendation-System-for-E-commerce/README.md

   <em>Model Comparison using RMSE & MAE</em>
 </p>

+**Conclusion**
+The experiments demonstrate that **LightGCN** is the most suitable model for top-N recommendations in e-commerce platforms, achieving superior ranking metrics (Precision@10, Recall@10, NDCG@10) by leveraging graph structure, while outperforming both traditional models (MF) and other deep learning approaches (NCF, MLP).

 ---
-## 🔍 Model Improvement: LightGCN vs UltraGCN
+## 🔍 6.
+Model Improvement: LightGCN vs UltraGCN

 - To enhance recommendation performance, we compared **LightGCN** with **UltraGCN**: